-- Use the General screen to enable the Wireless LAN, enter the SSID and select the wireless security mode (Section 7.2 on page 122). - Use the Guest/More AP screen to set up multiple wireless networks on your Zyxel Device (Section 7.3 on page 125). - Use the MAC Authentication screen to allow or deny wireless clients based on their MAC addresses from connecting to the Zyxel Device (Section 7.4 on page 129). - Use the WPS screen to enable or disable WPS, view or generate a security PIN (Personal Identification Number) (Section 7.5 on page 131). - Use the WMM screen to enable Wi-Fi MultiMedia (WMM) to ensure quality of service in wireless networks for multimedia applications (Section 7.6 on page 132). - Use the Others screen to configure wireless advanced features, such as the RTS/CTS Threshold (Section 7.7 on page 133). - Use the Channel Status screen to scan wireless LAN channel noises and view the results (Section 7.8 on page 136). - Use the MESH screen to enable or disable Zyxel Mesh (Multy Pro) (Section 7.9 on page 136).
+- Use the General screen to enable the Wireless LAN, enter the SSID and select the wireless security mode (Section 7.2 on page 157). - Use the Guest/More AP screen to set up multiple wireless networks on your Zyxel Device (Section 7.3 on page 162). - Use the MAC Authentication screen to allow or deny wireless clients based on their MAC addresses from connecting to the Zyxel Device (Section 7.4 on page 166). - Use the WPS screen to enable or disable WPS, view or generate a security PIN (Personal Identification Number) (Section 7.5 on page 168). - Use the WMM screen to enable WiFi MultiMedia (WMM) to ensure quality of service in wireless networks for multimedia applications (Section 7.6 on page 169). - Use the Others screen to configure wireless advanced features, such as the RTS/CTS Threshold (Section 7.7 on page 170). - Use the Channel Status screen to scan wireless LAN channel noises and view the results (Section 7.8 on page 173). - Use the MESH screen to enable or disable Zyxel Mesh (Multy Pro) (Section 7.9 on page 173). - Use the WLAN Scheduler screen to create rules to schedule the times to permit Internet traffic from each wireless network interfaces (Section 7.10 on page 175).